haakon8855/cotd-qualifier-rank-web/README.md

 The plugin can then be altered to only send requests to the centralised API where data is cached.
 The server receives a MapUID along with the player's PB from and returns the player's "rank".

+The only downside to this approach is that someone needs to maintain, and possibly pay to keep the server running.

 ## API